3 Motivating Reasons to Pursue Optician Training in Canada

 2. Growing Demand

 The chance to earn a good certified optician salary isn't the only appealing benefit of choosing this path.
 In fact, another smart factor to consider is the field's future job outlook.
-In 2013, Canada was home to more than 2,800 optical retail establishments.*** But that number could grow significantly in the coming decades thanks to a significant rise in the population of Canadian seniors as well as higher rates of physical conditions like diabetes and obesity that often lead to vision problems.
+In 2015, Canada was home to about 2,850 optical retail establishments.*** But that number could grow significantly in the coming decades thanks to a significant rise in the population of Canadian seniors as well as higher rates of physical conditions like diabetes and obesity that often lead to vision problems.

 In fact, the whole sector of vision health care is expected to experience a labour shortage in Canada.
 Between 2015 and 2024, more than 2,500 job openings are expected for opticians.**

 3. Fulfilling Job Duties